CoderFemi/AlgorithmsDataStructures/README.md

 - The primitive types numbers, booleans, undefined and null occupy O(1) space.
 - The primitive type string, occupies O(n) space.
 - Reference types - arrays and objects - occupy O(n) space, where n is the length of an array, or the number of keys in an object respectively.

+### Analysing Performance of an Object
+Objects contain unordered fields stored in key-pair values.
+Operations performed on them generally have less time complexity than arrays.
+* Adding a property to an object requires constant time - O(1)
+* Removing a property requires constant time - O(1)
+* Retrieving a property requires constant time - O(1)
+* Searching for a property requires linear time - O(n)
+* Prototype methods (`Object.keys`, `Object.values`, `Object.entries`) require linear time
+* Prototype properties (such as `Object.hasOwnProperty`) require constant time.

+### Analysing Performance of an Array
+Arrays contain ordered items with indexes identifying the position of each item.
+Time complexity depends on the position of the item an operation is being performed on, in some cases.
+Arrays are best avoided if specific ordering of items in a list is not needed.
+* Adding and removing an item (`push()` and `pop()`) to the end of an array requires constant time - O(1)
+* Adding and removing (`shift(`) and `unshift()`) at the beginning or middle of an array requires linear time - O(n).
+This is because all the subsequent items in the array have to be re-indexed, and the number of operations it takes to do this grows in proportion with the length of the array.
+* Retrieving an item via indexing requires constant time - O(1)
+* Searching for an item requires linear time - O(n)
+* Other Array methods such as `slice()`, `splice()`, `concat() `and `forEach()`, `reduce()` etc all require linear time - O(n)
+* `sort()` on the other hand, requires logarithmic linear time - O(n log n), because apart from performing an operation on each array item, items also have to be moved around to different positions.

+## PROBLEM SOLVING
+An algorithm is simply a set of operations used to solve a problem.
+The following steps are useful for problem-solving:
+- Understand the problem
+- Explore concrete examples
+- Break it down
+- Solve and simplify
+- Look back and refactor